 As a rule-of-thumb, KEB recommends the use of a dV/dt choke for runs greater than 40 feet.

 KEB drives offer selectable switching frequency.
 Higher switching frequencies offer some application advantages.
-First, it reduces the audible noise made by the VFD which is important in sensitive installations like an MRL elevator near the penthouse or with a theatre hoist.
+First, it reduces the VFD’s audible noise which is important in sensitive installations like an MRL elevator near the penthouse or with a theatre hoist.
 Second, higher switching frequencies provide the motor with a higher quality current waveform which results in lower motor losses and less heating.

 Related to the discussion of dV/dt, it is important to note that higher switching frequencies require that the transistors turn on/off more times over a given period of time – Thereby, exposing the motor to an increased number of high voltage peaks.
 Operating at 16kHz will expose the motor to twice the number of voltage spikes compared to 8kHz.